-- A zero sum game is one in which the total gains of both players sum to zero. - The usual way that chess is scored makes it a constant sum game the scores of the two players add up to 1. - It is easy to transform a constant sum game into a zero-sum game by a simple (affine) transformation of the utility function. - We therefore often use the terms interchangeably.
+- A zero sum game is one in which the total gains of both players sum to zero. - The usual way that chess is scored makes it a constant sum game - the scores of the two players add up to 1. - It is easy to transform a constant sum game into a zero-sum game by a simple (affine) transformation of the utility function. - We therefore often use the terms interchangeably.

-- As for a search problem, the initial state, action set and transition model define a game tree for the game. - Nodes are states of the game and edges are moves. - We draw the tree assuming two players, MAX and MIN (for reasons that will become obvious) where MAX moves first. - The next slide gives the tree for tic-tac-toe (or what I would call "noughts and crosses").
+- As for a search problem, the initial state, action set and transition model define a game tree for the game. - Nodes are states of the game and edges are moves. - We draw the tree assuming two players, MAX and MIN (for reasons that will become obvious) where MAX moves first.